-- By applying for this funding applicants agree to its Terms & Conditions.
+- By applying for this funding applicants agree to its terms and conditions.

 Please note that all applications will only be reviewed and processed after the deadline.
 All applications that are submitted before the deadline will be considered equally, regardless of submission date.